10 Best Conveyor Skate Wheels

 Sizing and Capacity

 Conveyor skate wheels come in several diameters and axle sizes, but the most common industrial replacements use roughly 1.5-inch diameter wheels on 1/4-inch axles.
 Before ordering, measure the axle diameter on your existing flow rail or roller stand.
-A mismatch here means the wheel will not seat properly, creating wobble and uneven load distribution.
+A mismatch here means the wheel will not seat properly, which leads to wobble, uneven load distribution, and accelerated wear on surrounding wheels.

 Load capacity is just as important as physical fit.
 Individual steel skate wheels are rated by weight, and full flow rails are rated per foot.
 Light-duty plastic wheels may handle cartons and totes comfortably, while galvanized steel wheels are the standard choice for pallet loads.
 If you are supporting wooden pallets or dense cartons, look for rails rated at least 200 lb per foot, and verify that the wheel bearings or raceways can tolerate that load without flattening over time.